Partnership for Market Readiness

 ||

-The contributing countries are: Australia, Denmark, the European Commission, Finland, Germany, Japan, Netherlands, Norway, Spain, Sweden, Switzerland, United Kingdom and United States.
-The contributions from donor countries are included as Official Development Assistance (ODA). |
+Financial inputs and fund size | As of the time of closing of operations, cumulative pledges to the Fund amounted to approximately USD 131.5 million.
+The contributing countries were: Australia, Denmark, the European Commission, Finland, Germany, Japan, Netherlands, Norway, Spain, Sweden, Switzerland, United Kingdom and United States.
+The contributions from donor countries were included as Official Development Assistance (ODA). |

 ||

-Activities Supported | The PMR supports activities that use market instruments to scale up mitigation efforts in developing countries.
-More specifically, it helps countries prepare carbon policy choices and their future implementation by focusing on the readiness components that include:
+Activities Supported | The PMR supported developing countries in using market-based instruments to scale up greenhouse gas (GHG) mitigation efforts.
+The PMR assisted countries in preparing carbon policy choices and their implementation by focusing on readiness components such as:

 Administrating Organization

-Secretariat or Administrative Unit | The World Bank serves as the Secretariat of the PMR.
-It provides secretariat services and technical support for day-to-day operations. |
+Secretariat or Administrative Unit | The World Bank served as the Secretariat of the PMR.
+It provided secretariat services and technical support for day-to-day operations. |

 ---|---|

-Trustee | The World Bank is the permanent trustee. |
+Trustee | The World Bank acted as the permanent trustee. |

 Fund Finance and Access Modalities

-There are 19 ‘Implementing Country Participants’ in the PMR, including a number of middle income countries.
-The 19 PMR programmes are in Argentina, Brazil, Chile, China, Colombia, Costa Rica, India, Indonesia, Jordan, Mexico, Morocco, Peru, South Africa, Sri Lanka, Thailand, Tunisia, Turkey, Ukraine, and Vietnam.
-There are also four developing countries among the PMR technical partners, which do include developed countries, namely Côte d’Ivoire, Kazakhstan, Panama and the Philippines.
-The country eligibility is not restricted to ODA eligible countries. |
+Conditions and Eligibility Requirements | To become eligible to access funding, a country needed to complete a MRP, which was an action plan for designing and piloting market-based instruments for GHG mitigation.
+There were 19 ‘Implementing Country Participants’ in the PMR, including a number of middle income countries.
+The 19 PMR programmes were implemented in Argentina, Brazil, Chile, China, Colombia, Costa Rica, India, Indonesia, Jordan, Mexico, Morocco, Peru, South Africa, Sri Lanka, Thailand, Tunisia, Turkey, Ukraine, and Vietnam.
+There were also four developing countries among the PMR technical partners, which do include developed countries, namely Côte d’Ivoire, Kazakhstan, Panama and the Philippines.
+The country eligibility was not restricted to ODA eligible countries. |

 ||||||